roydendro/waves-p5-typescript-vite/README.md

 ## Notes and caveats

 -   Formatting and linting using Prettier and ESLint are not automatically executed before pushing or during the GitHub Actions workflow.
+-   I think the results from the mentioned article are much nicer, but didn't want to resort to duplicating the code exactly.